-I faced many challenges when learning React which I had to learn starting a new job that I started in 2018.
-I wanted to go over my learning experience, and I tried to review commit logs to get an accurate timeline, instead of relying solely on my memory of the timeline.
+When I started a new job in 2018, I faced a huge struggle when learning React.
+It was a weird time, I wanted to go over my learning experience to share with others.
+I tried to review commit logs to get an accurate timeline, instead of relying solely on my memory.

 Also stay patient, stay thankful, and try to focus while you learn